christopher-besch/cpp_go_fast/README.md

     - L1d not large enough -> 3.0
     - L2 not sufficient -> 20.0
     - average over all instructions
+- number of retired instructions used -> for cache miss rate load and store instructions have to be subtracted
+- inclusive caches -> L1d miss implies L2 miss as well
+- check if prefetch instructions issued too late

 - Perf
 - Pahole